Africa

 After early breakfast, today we drive 20-miles (32-km) along the Transpantaneira towards the Pixaim River.

-We enjoy dinner at local lodge, before returning along the Transpantaneira with more nocturnal birding along the way.
+After dinner at a local lodge we return along the Transpantaneira, with some nocturnal birding along the way.

 Day 5